-Understanding anaphylaxis
+Awareness Understanding anaphylaxis

-Anaphylaxis is a severe and potentially life-threatening allergic reaction.
+Anaphylaxis is a serious and potentially lifethreatening allergic reaction.
 It usually comes on within minutes of being exposed to the 'allergen' (the substance responsible for the allergic reaction) but it may take longer for symptoms to develop.

 Anaphylaxis is a medical emergency.
 Recognising the signs and symptoms early and treating quickly with the medicine 'adrenaline' is vital.
+Allergic reactions can be mild, moderate or severe, with the most severe and life-threatening type called anaphylaxis.
+Anaphylaxis affects many important systems in the body including the airway, breathing and circulation.

 Anaphylaxis can be triggered by foods, medications, insect venom (insect stings) or other substances, for example latex.
-The most common cause of anaphylaxis in children is food, whilst medication and insect venom are more common triggers in adults.^{1,2} Sometimes there is no known cause for an anaphylactic reaction.
-This is called idiopathic anaphylaxis.
+The most common cause of anaphylaxis in children is food, whilst medication and insect venom are more common triggers in adults (1,2).
+Sometimes there is no known cause for an anaphylactic reaction.
+This is called idiopathic